Skip to content

-NIPoPoWs enable smart contracts to maintain historical data so that new light miners can work in a so-called online fashion.
-This is the main idea of Logarithmic Space Mining.
-Instead of saving all the blockchain data locally on nodes, the unnecessary part can be compiled into the blockchain itself.
-New miners do not need to carry the historical data, and as they continue to mine, new light miners will help other light miners bootstrap.
-There will be no need to carry old historical data, and old miners can abandon historical data for lighter mining.
-This is how the whole miner population can abandon old blocks and make the system much more efficient.
+Non-Interactive Proofs of Proof-of-Work (NIPoPoWs) allow smart contracts to retain historical data, enabling new light miners to operate in an online mode.
+This concept, known as Logarithmic Space Mining, allows for the compilation of unnecessary parts of the blockchain data into the blockchain itself.
+New miners don't need to carry historical data, and as they continue to mine, they assist other light miners in bootstrapping.
+This eliminates the need to carry old historical data, allowing old miners to discard historical data for lighter mining.
+This approach makes the entire miner population abandon old blocks, enhancing the system's efficiency.

 This protocol is the first to achieve always secure, always succinct, and online Non-Interactive Proofs of Proof-of-Work, all necessary components for a logarithmic space mining scheme.

-In this video, Dionysis Zindros explains gives a detailed rundown of what Non-Interactive Proofs of Proof-of-Work truly are.
-Furthermore, Dionysis evaluates the operation, implementation, and impact that his primitive delivers upon.
+In this video, Dionysis Zindros provides a detailed explanation of what Non-Interactive Proofs of Proof-of-Work truly are.
+He also evaluates the operation, implementation, and impact of this primitive.

 Overview#

-A new miner's problem: Is downloading all the data from the genesis block strictly necessary?
-Why is it not possible to download only the most relevant blocks to maintain the network?
+A new miner might ask: Is it strictly necessary to download all the data from the genesis block?
+Why can't we download only the most relevant blocks to maintain the network?

-The block headers of the blockchain should be enough to access the necessary data.
-NIPoPoWs (Non-Interactive Proofs of Proof of Work) can be integrated to form interlinked block header sets that will reduce historical data storage.
+The block headers of the blockchain should be sufficient to access the necessary data.
+NIPoPoWs can be integrated to form interlinked block header sets that will reduce historical data storage.

-When needing to access key blocks in the blockchain, miners should be able to do this from the headers of the old blocks efficiently.
-That is because each new block must indicate all of the current networks.
+Miners should be able to efficiently access key blocks in the blockchain from the headers of the old blocks.
+Each new block must indicate all of the current networks.
 As new blocks are created, a set of new block headers can be enough to check for the current UTXO set.
 Since the new blocks contain the data of old stringed block header sets, it enables light mining by eliminating the need to download all the blockchain data.

 NIPoPoW Implementation#